-Seven Tips To Get the Most from Your Business Insurance Policies.
+Seven Tips to Get the Most from Your Business Insurance

 - Keep business records updated, duplicated, and organized.
 The insurance company will need them to determine property values and lost income.
 The more accurate and current they are, the better able the company will be to offer a fair settlement.
 Having quick access to the records will also speed up the settlement process.
 Store duplicate copies in multiple locations, including electronic copies in the cloud.